 Thomson’s model of an atom

-- First model of an atom to be put forward and taken into consideration.
+- The first model of an atom to be put forward and taken into consideration.

-- He proposed a model of the atom to be similar to that of a Christmas pudding/watermelon.
+- He proposed a model of the atom be similar to that of a Christmas pudding/watermelon.

 - The red edible part of the watermelon is compared with the positive charge in the atom.